CARTAvis/manual_source/source/functionalities_gui.rst

 Render configuration of a raster image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The render configuration widget controls how a raster image is rendered in the image viewer.
 On the top, there is a row of buttons with different clip levels plus a custom button.
 Below there is a plot showing the per-channel histogram (logarithmic scale) with a bin count equals to the geometric mean of the image size (x and y).
 The two vertical red bars indicate the two clip values of a colormap.
-Interaction with a chart, like the histogram, is demostracted in the section :ref:`mouse_interaction_with_charts`.
-On the right, there is a column of options, such as histogram type, scaling function, color map, clip values, and control paramter of a scaling function (if applicable).
+Interaction with a chart, such as the histogram, is demonstrated in the section :ref:`mouse_interaction_with_charts`.
+On the right, there is a column of options, such as histogram type, scaling function, color map, clip values, and control parameter of a scaling function (if applicable).
 Extra options to configure the histogram plot are hidden in the tool box on the right border.
 The histogram can be exported as a png image or a text file in tsv format.

 By default, CARTA calculates per-channel histogram.
 When per-cube histogram is requested, a warning message and a progress widget will show up.
 Calculating a per-cube histogram can be time-consuming for large image cubes.
 Users may cancel the request at any time by pressing the cancel button in the progress widget.